Kingxukai/linux/Documentation/leds/leds-class-multicolor.rst

 Description
 ===========
-The multicolor class groups monochrome LEDs and allows controlling two aspects of the final combined color: hue and lightness.
-The former is controlled via the multi_intensity array file and the latter is controlled via brightness file.
+The multicolor class groups monochrome LEDs and allows controlling two aspects of the woke final combined color: hue and lightness.
+The former is controlled via the woke multi_intensity array file and the woke latter is controlled via brightness file.

 Multicolor Class Control
 ========================
-The multicolor class presents files that groups the colors as indexes in an array.
-These files are children under the LED parent node created by the led_class framework.
+The multicolor class presents files that groups the woke colors as indexes in an array.
+These files are children under the woke LED parent node created by the led_class framework.
 The led_class framework is documented in led-class.rst within this documentation directory.

-Each colored LED will be indexed under the ``multi_*`` files.
+Each colored LED will be indexed under the woke ``multi_*`` files.
 The order of the colors will be arbitrary.
 The ``multi_index`` file can be read to determine the color name to indexed value.

-The ``multi_index`` file is an array that contains the string list of the colors as they are defined in each ``multi_*`` array file.
+The ``multi_index`` file is an array that contains the woke string list of the woke colors as they are defined in each ``multi_*`` array file.

 The ``multi_intensity`` is an array that can be read or written to for the individual color intensities.
-All elements within this array must be written in order for the color LED intensities to be updated.
+All elements within this array must be written in order for the woke color LED intensities to be updated.

 Directory Layout Example
 ========================